mdietrichstein/yolo-tiny-v1-mobile/README.md

 ### 2. Follow the instructions in `notebooks/02_export_to_tf.ipynb` to export an optimized tensorflow model

-This notebook shows how to export the keras model to tensorflow and how to optimize ot for inference.
-The resulting `frozen_yolo.pb` file contains the tensorflow model that will be loaded by the mobile apps.
+This notebook shows how to export the keras model to tensorflow and how to optimize it for inference.
+The resulting model files contain the tensorflow model that will be loaded by the mobile apps.

-### 3. Include `frozen_yolo.pb` in mobile projects
+### 3. Include model file in mobile projects

 _iOS_: Open the project in XCode and drag and drop `frozen_yolo.pb` into XCode.

-_Android_: Create a folder named ` mobile/Android/YoloTinyV1Tensorflow/app/src/main/assets` and copy `frozen_yolo.pb` into it.
+_Android_: Create a folder named `mobile/Android/YoloTinyV1Tensorflow/app/src/main/assets` and copy `optimized_yolo.pb` into it.

+__Note__: You could try to use `optimized_yolo.pb` with iOS as well.
+It didn't work with the version of tensorflow I was using though.

 ## Improvements